Learning to Learn Words from Visual Scenes: Learning to Learn Words

-\textbf{Transformer Architecture:} We input these word and visual encodings into the transformer stack.
+\textbf{Transformer Architecture:} We input each image and word into the transformer stack.
 One transformer consists of a multi-head attention block followed by a linear projection, which outputs a hidden representation at each location, and is passed in series to the next transformer layer.
 Let $H^{z} \in \mathbb{R}^{d \times j}$ be the $d$ dimensional hidden vectors at layer $z$.
 The transformer first computes vectors for queries $Q = W_q^{z} H^{z}$, keys $K = W_k^{z} H^{z}$, and values $V = W_v^{t} H^{z}$ where each $W_* \in \mathbb{R}^{d\times d}$ is a matrix of learned parameters.
 Using these queries, keys, and values, the transformer computes the next layer representation by attending to all elements in the previous layer:

 In practice, the transformer uses multi-head attention, which repeats Equation \ref{eq:equation_transformer} once for each head, and concatenates the results.
 The network produces a final representation $\{h_1^Z, \ldots, h_i^Z\}$ for a stack of $Z$ transformers.